Lake Elmo Airport

 Lake Elmo Airport (FAA LID: 21D) is a public airport located just outside the city of Lake Elmo in Washington County, Minnesota, United States, about 12 miles east of the central business district of St. Paul.
 Although most airports in the United States use the same three-letter location identifier for the FAA and International Air Transport Association (IATA), this airport is assigned 21D by the FAA but has no designation from the IATA or ICAO.
-It is also home to a Civil Air Patrol squadron.
+It is home to the Civil Air Patrol squadron NCR-MN-122.

 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025 in which it is categorized as a regional general aviation facility.

 History

 During World War II the airfield was used by the United States Army Air Forces.

 In 2022, the airport opened a new runway 14/32 which is 3,500 ft long, it replaced an old runway which was 2,849 ft long.